mkaram007/passeg/README.md

 14-Group feature
 15-Encryption and decryption of the stored password
 16-Hashing user password
+17-Creating Dockerfile for passeg
+18-Creating docker-compose file for passeg
+19-Working on strenghtening the security system of passeg

 ## Current requests (Found in the postman collection file):
 1-/signup